Tabulify integrates natively a data generator.

 precision: 4

-comment: A column with a expression generator that extract the year from the date column
+comment: A column with a expression generator that extracts the year from the date column

 type: expression